 The Mood Board

 The book encourages you to use Pinterest but have your mood board in a document where you can have more control and be able to group things.
-My momification of that rule was to just use Pinterest and Google Photos for other screen shots.
+My momification of that rule was to just use Pinterest anyway and then Google Photos for other screen shots.
 I’ve learned a lot about my style through the process so I’m pretty sure it’s fine to do it that way.
 Here is my Pinterest mood board.

-Now I don’t know all the style labels but I’m supposed to try and describe it so here goes.
+Now I don’t know all the style labels, but I’m supposed to try and describe it so here goes.